ym001/distancia/docs/RussellRao.rst

 --------

 The Russell-Rao distance was introduced by David A. Russell and William A. Rao in their 1976 paper.
-It was developed as a simple metric for measuring the dissimilarity between binary vectors, making it suitable for applications where binary data is prevalent :cite:t:`russellrao`.
+It was developed as a simple metric for measuring the dissimilarity between binary vectors, making it suitable for applications where binary data is prevalent :footcite:t:`russellrao`.

 **Reference**: